The University of British Columbia

 • Contact

-Our group, the Micro & Nano Mechanics Lab, is headed by Professor Mattia Bacca at UBC, Vancouver, Department of Mechanical Engineering.
+Welcome to the Micro & Nano Mechanics Lab, headed by Professor Mattia Bacca at UBC, Vancouver, Department of Mechanical Engineering.
 Our research consists of developing mathematical and numerical models to explain microscopic physical phenomena in synthetic and biological materials and structural systems.
 The fundamental knowledge we generate can support and inspire the development of emerging technologies like reversible and repeatable adhesives, cell scaffolds, viral antibodies, robotic surgery, etc.

 If you are interested in collaboration, just send an email to Professor Mattia Bacca (mbacca@mech.ubc.ca).